towel42-com/T42-MathJaxQt6/README.md

 [MathJax] is the de facto standard for mathematical typesetting on the web, using a JavaScript-based typesetting engine.
-*QtMathJax* imports the latest version (4.0) from https://github.com/mathjax/MathJax as a submodule.  **Note** currently the internal mechanism uses the public https://cdn.jsdelivr.net/npm/mathjax@4 *MathJax* system rather than using the local version.
+*T42-QtMathJax* imports the latest version (4.0) from https://github.com/mathjax/MathJax
+as a submodule.  **Note** currently the internal mechanism uses the public https://cdn.jsdelivr.net/npm/mathjax@4 *MathJax* system rather than using the local version.
 This is necessary as there appears to be a